Lumo (train operating company): History

-In July 2025, it was announced that some existing services between London King's Cross and Edinburgh would be extended to Glasgow Queen Street via Falkirk High.
-The first service will leave Queen Street bound for King’s Cross at 09:22 on 14 December 2025, with one train in each direction on Sundays and one southbound train and two northbound trains on weekdays, there will be no services on Saturdays.
+From December 2025, some existing services between King's Cross and Edinburgh were extended to Glasgow Queen Street via Falkirk High.

+On weekdays, one southbound and two northbound services operate; on Sundays, one service runs in each direction from 2 January 2026, while no services operate on Saturdays.

 Services

 On 26 May 2021, the first trial runs of the company's high speed multiple units on the national rail network were conducted.

 On 25 October 2021, the inaugural service commenced; initially, Lumo operated two trains per day in each direction on most week days, although Saturdays saw only one train being run for a time.
 From the onset of operations, the service rate was set to be progressively increased up to running five trains each way by early 2022.
 At launch, Lumo promised that 60% of fares would be offered for no more than £30, with a cap of £69 on one-way tickets.
 According to the company, ticket sales around the launch date had exceeded expectations, and it had experienced particularly high demand for its weekend services.